History of amber

 Amber is valued not only for its golden color, various shades but also for different light permeability.
 As amber pieces are of uneven shapes, hence the light beams break in them unevenly and due to amber impurities compose beautiful sights effects of all kinds.

 The clear amber – one of the most valuable types; valued for the high level of transparency, beautiful yellow color of varying intensity.

-In the influence of alcohol or ether, amber resolve into succinic acid, resin and other materials.
-It softens at a temperature of 150°C, melts at the temperature of 350-375°C. While fuming it has a pleasant smell and therefore in the Middle Ages it was used in frankincense.
+In the influence of alcohol or ether, amber resolves into succinic acid, resin, and other materials.
+It softens at a temperature of 150°C, melts at a temperature of 350-375°C. While fuming it has a pleasant smell and therefore in the Middle Ages it was used in frankincense.

 Amber is light, fragile, relatively soft, making it easy to polish.
 It is pervious to electric stream, rubbed into the wooly material, it is electrified and retain an electrical.

 Amber is used in jewelry.

 Amber has also been used as a healing agent in folk medicine.
 Amber has been used to relieve aches and heal rheumatism.